henri-tremblay/henri.github.io/_posts/2017-08-02-data-visibility.md

 > If I write to this variable, will this other thread see the new value for sure?

-I was lucky enough to gather with a handful of subject matter experts.
+I was lucky enough to gather with a handful of subject-matter experts.

 My goal was to give really simple examples of what works or not.
 The final code can be found on [JCrete's github](https://github.com/JCrete/jcrete2017/tree/master/Day1/Session2/DataVisibility).